Damascus Steel Kitchen Knivesadmin

 All you need to know about current day Damascus steel chef knives.

-The term ‘Damascus Steel’ can actually refer to several different types of end product, each utilizing different methods and materials.
-Damascus Steel, Wootz Steel, and Pattern Weld all hold some overlap with each other, but all epitomize a product that is the result of multiple steels that have been forged or cast together using different methodologies to bring out a unique layered finish.
+The term ‘Damascus Steel’ can actually refer to several different types of end product, each utilising different methods and materials.
+Damascus Steel, Wootz Steel, and Pattern Weld all hold some overlap with each other, but all epitomise a product that is the result of multiple steels that have been forged or cast together using different methodologies then etched to bring out a unique layered finish.

 The first iteration of what is referred to as the ‘original’ Damascus Steel in first arose in Middle-Eastern sword making, of which the original technique has been lost for may hundreds of years.
 This Damascus Steel weaponry was the result of forging Wootz steel, produced in India and traded to the Middle East.
 Tales of the stunning beauty, strength, and sharpness of the weapons produced spread throughout the world, but the process for making Wootz, the critical component of Damascus Steel, was lost in the 1700’s, and with it, there went the original iteration of Damascus Steel itself.
 It’s original form has never been replicated, even after the efforts of modern day science.